Androgen backdoor pathway: 11-Oxygenated androgen backdoor biosynthesis

-Figure 4.
 The backdoor pathways from progesterone or 17α-hydroxyprogesterone to 11-ketodihydrotestosterone (rose background).
 The two groups of steroids are distinguished by the carbon 17 substituent configuration associated with four distinct precursors.
 The first group is the conversion of progesterone.
 The second group is the conversion of 17-hydroxyprogesterone.
-CYP17A1 catalyzes the C_{21} steroids (pregnanes) to C_{19} steroids (androstanes).
+CYP17A1 catalyzes the C21 steroids (pregnanes) to C19 steroids (androstanes).
 Some transformations which are presumed to exist but not yet shown to exist are depicted with dotted arrows.
 Some CYP17A1 mediated reactions that transform 11-oxygenated androgens classes (gray box) are omitted for clarity. Δ^{5} compounds that are transformed to Δ^{4} compounds are also omitted for clarity.

 There are two known physiologically and clinically significant 11-oxygenated androgens, 11-ketotestosterone (11KT) and 11-ketodihydrotestosterone (11KDHT), which both bind and activate the androgen receptor with affinities, potencies, and efficacies that are similar to that of testosterone (T) and DHT, respectively.

 As for 11β-hydroxytestosterone (11OHT) and 11β-hydroxydihydrotestosterone (11OHDHT), the androgenicity of these steroids is a point of research.
 Although some studies suggest that though 11β-hydroxytestosterone (11OHT) and 11β-hydroxydihydrotestosterone (11OHDHT) may not have significant androgenic activity as they were once thought to possess, they may still be important precursors to androgenic molecules.
-The relative importance of the androgens depends on their activity, circulating levels and stability.
+The relative importance of the androgens depends on their activity, circulating levels, and stability.
 The steroids 11β-hydroxyandrostenedione (11OHA4) and 11-ketoandrostenedione (11KA4) have been established as having minimal androgen activity, but remain important molecules in this context since they act as androgen precursors.

 Still, of all physiologically and clinically significant 11-oxygenated androgens, only 11KDHT (but not 11KT) is biosynthesized via a backdoor pathway.

-The backdoor pathways to 11-oxygenated androgens can be broadly defined as two Δ^{4} steroid entry points (17OHP and P4, see Figure 4) that can undergo a common sequence of several transformations:
+The backdoor pathways to 11-oxygenated androgens can be broadly defined as two Δ^{4} steroid entry points (17OHP and P4) that can undergo a common sequence of several transformations: